google/zetasql/docs/operators.md

     fields are `NULL`.
 In such cases:

     +   If all non-`NULL` field values are equal, the comparison returns `NULL`.
-    +   If any non-`NULL` field values are not equal, the comparison returns `FALSE`.
+    +   If any non-`NULL` field values aren't equal, the comparison returns `FALSE`.

     The following table demonstrates how `STRUCT` data types are compared when